 How long do Jack Dempsey cichlids live?

-These aggressive fish need others who can take care of themselves.
-They grow up to 15 inches, so make sure you have the space and they require an 80-gallon to swim.
+They grow to about fifteen inches and require a swimming space of at least eight gallon.
 They can live up to 10-15 years, so keep in mind that you are making a long-term commitment if you decide to bring one home.

 How long do severum cichlid live?